 Landfill user identification cards must be shown at landfill sites.
 Two free landfill cards are inserted with the final tax bill for each business or assessed parcel of land every two years.
-If you are a property owner, you will receive replacement cards this year (2013) and every two years thereafter.
-Two free replacement cards may be issued within the two year period if the first set has been misplaced, but after that, an additional charge of $25 per card will be charged for each additional landfill cards required.
+If you are a property owner, you will receive replacement cards every two years.
+Two free replacement cards may be issued within the two year period if the first set has been misplaced, but after that, an additional charge of $25 per card will be charged for each additional landfill card required.

 Cottage Kits are available for purchase at the landfills and the Municipal Office.
 They are a great way to ensure that people renting your cottage manage their garbage and recycling properly.
 The Cottage Kit contains a one-time use landfill pass, recycling bags, a garbage bag and information on how to access Dysart et al landfills and much more.
 See the link on the side bar for more information.

 Recycling is mandatory in all Dysart et al landfills.

 Transparent bags must be used for household garbage at all landfills.

 Tires are accepted free of charge at the Haliburton or Harcourt Landfill through our partnership with the Ontario Tire Stewardship Program.
 Any size and on or off rim.

 E-Waste is accepted free of charge at all landfill sites through our partnership with Ontario Electronic Stewardship Program.
 For a complete list of acceptable items, please refer to the document on the sidebar.